Bedrock-OSS/bedrock-wiki/docs/concepts/components-events-groups.md

 },
 ```

-Like component-groups, events are 100% custom created inside each entity.
+Like component groups, events are 100% custom-created inside each entity.
 You cannot use events from other entities on your own.
 Do not be tempted to use `"minecraft:ageable_grow_up"` in your own entity.
-If you want grow-up functionality, you need to define the component-groups and events yourself.
+If you want grow-up functionality, you need to define the component groups and events yourself.

 The only thing you can add/remove from an entity is `component groups`.
 As tempting as it is to try and add/remove components directly, this is not possible.